 For many Indians, credit scores and credit reports are still a relatively new concept, even though they’ve been around for over a decade.
-As the number of individuals applying for loans and credit cards has increased, so has the awareness of a credit score and its importance in determining eligibility criteria for a credit product.
+As the number of individuals applying for loans and credit cards has increased, so has the awareness and importance of building a credit score and its importance in determining eligibility criteria for a credit product.

-This can result in one bureau having more unique data points or up-to-date information than the others, affecting the overall credit score due to the weightage given to that factor.
+This can result in one bureau having more unique data points or up-to-date information than the others, affecting the overall credit score due to the weightage given to that ranking factor.

 To recap, these are the common reasons why your credit score varies across credit bureaus: